 - Solutions businesses revenues include non-U.S. legal information and global software and services businesses.
-Our Solutions businesses revenues increased 7% (6% from existing businesses) driven by our U.K. Practical Law, Pangea3 and Elite businesses; - sinesses) driven by our U.K. Practical Law, Pangea3 and Elite businesses; U.S. online legal information revenues are primarily comprised of Westlaw and decreased 1% - (all from existing businesses).
+Our Solutions businesses revenues increased 7% (6% from existing businesses) driven by our U.K. Practical Law, Pangea3 and Elite businesses; - U.S. online legal information revenues are primarily comprised of Westlaw and decreased 1% (all from existing businesses).
 However, there was sequential improvement in revenues throughout 2014 reflecting improvement in the underlying market demand for legal services; and - U.S. print revenues decreased 7% (all from existing businesses).